danmar/cppcheck/man/manual.md

 You can import and use Cppcheck GUI project files in the command line tool:

     cppcheck --project=foobar.cppcheck

-In addition you can also define files that are part of the project and you want to check only these files with the given project configuration:

-    cppcheck --project=foobar.cppcheck file1.cpp file2.cpp

-It is also possible to use an asterix to just check those files that matches the filter:

-    cppcheck --project=foobar.cppcheck file*.cpp

-This will check file1.cpp and file2.cpp.

 The Cppcheck GUI has a few options that are not available in the command line directly.
 To use these options you can import a GUI project file.
 We want to keep the command line tool usage simple and limit the options by intention.